The Tomb

 Part tone poem and part narrative reimagining of Remedios Varo’s painting of the same name, Creation of the Birds by Sami El-Enany is a fantastical exploration of the metamorphosis from an abstract idea to a finished artwork.
 Varo’s painting depicts an anthropomorphic owl sitting at a desk, drawing a series of birds.
 After being drawn, the birds are imbued with starlight refracted from a magnifying lens in the owl’s other hand and come to life, taking flight out of a window into the night.

-El-Enany chose to focus on three main aspects for his Creation of the Birds, the Owl as the creator, their tool - the string instrument brush that hangs from their neck, and the very birds that are worked into existence.
+El-Enany chose to focus on three main aspects for his Creation of the Birds, the Owl as the creator, their tool - the string instrument brush that hangs from their neck, and the birds that are worked into existence.
 El-Enany sent a microphone to Joe Winnsmith, an avid conservationist and bird enthusiast in a small village in Scotland, to play the part of the Owl.
 Together, Winnsmith and El-Enany devised a system of personifying and biographing the birds that would be conjured to life by the Owl.
 For the magical stringed instrument, El-Enany decided to use an entirely custom-tuned and prepared hammered dulcimer to create a unique sound that would not be recognisable as any known string instrument to a listener.
 With violinist David Denyer, he created a palette of improvised bowing, plucking and hammering techniques to embody the characteristics of the birds.
 Finally, for the birds themselves, El-Enany slowed down field recordings of birds to allow them to be 'mimicked' by a human voice.
-Working with vocalist Jessica Winter, the recording of the human voice is then sped up to create the sense that these birds were being ushered from a metaphysical plane into our very world, no longer immaterial, now palpable and real.
+Working with vocalist Jessica Winter, the recording of the human voice is then sped up to create the sense that these birds were being ushered from a metaphysical plane into our world, no longer immaterial, now palpable and real.

 El-Enany’s Creation of the Birds is a look at the private life of an artist, the origins of inspiration, and an ode to the personalities of beautiful birds and the landscapes they inhabit.
 The piece is in three movements - The Skylark, The Oystercatcher and The Blackbird.

--NOMINATION: Best Sound Fiction: Phonurgia 2022-
+-NOMINATION: Best Sound Fiction, Phonurgia 2022-

--NOMINATION: Best Use of Sound: BBC Drama Awards 2021-
+-NOMINATION: Best Use of Sound, BBC Drama Awards 2021-

 Written, Composed and Produced by Sami El-Enany